modern-icarus/uniform-detection-sti-ict/README.md

 Not wearing their uniforms

-We requested our friends and classmates to share their pictures to build a diverse and representative dataset.
+We requested our friends and classmates to share their pictures to build a dataset.

 🏷️ Step 2: Annotation
 To prepare the dataset for training, we used: